Flexiana/framework/doc/how-to.md

 ### Data ownership

-Data ownership control is about tightening the database result for those elements where the user is able to do the given action.
-For staying the example above, it means a `:member` only able to delete `:image`s if it owned by the `:member`.
+Data ownership control is about restricting database results only to the elements on which the user is able to perform the given action.
+In the context of the example above, it means `:member`s are able to delete only the owned `:image`s.
 At this point, you can use the result of the [access control](#access-control) from the state.
-Let's stay in the
-example:
+Continuing with the same example.

-From
+From this generic query

 ```clojure
 {:delete [:*]